glic3rinu/django-orchestra/README.md

 * It does **not** provide a **customer-facing interface**, but provides a REST API that allows you to build one.
 * Service [orchestration](orchestra/contrib/orchestration), [resource management](orchestra/contrib/resources), [billing](orchestra/contrib/bills), [accountancy](orchestra/contrib/orders) is provided in a decoupled way, meaning:
     * You can [develop new services](docs/create-services.md) without worring about those parts
-    * You can replace any of these parts by your own implementation without carring about others
+    * You can replace any of these parts by your own implementation without carring about the others
     * You can reuse any of those modules on your Django projects
 * Be advised, because its flexibility Orchestra may be more difficult to deploy than traditional web hosting control panels.